-If you found yourself at the end of 2018 kicking yourself that you didn’t do more, just didn’t get round to it, work, life got in the way – we hear you.
+If you find yourself at the end of the year kicking yourself that you didn’t do more, just didn’t get round to it, work, life got in the way – we hear you.
 But it doesn’t have to be that way.
-With a bit of savvy advance planning, and bit more time invested in you, you can ensure that 2019 is rammed to the rafters with weekend adventures.
+With a bit of savvy advance planning, and bit more time invested in you, you can ensure that your limited off is rammed to the rafters with weekend adventures.

 Our enlightened Much Better Adventurer Nisha Chandegra knows a thing or two about it.
-In 2018 she climbed Morocco’s Mount Toubkal, camped in the Sahara, trekked Bulgaria’s Mount Musala and the Rila Lakes, supped through Ljubljana, and trekked through (and paraglided over) Slovenia’s Soča Valley, all with only 6 days off work.
+In a single year she climbed Morocco’s Mount Toubkal, camped in the Sahara, trekked Bulgaria’s Mount Musala and the Rila Lakes, supped through Ljubljana, and trekked through (and paraglided over) Slovenia’s Soča Valley, all with only 6 days off work.

 Here’s a few pics and tales from her travels.
 Got to be better than lying on a crowded beach, unable to read your book, because the guy next to you is spouting tripe about the football again, right?!

 When I travelled to Bulgaria I only took one day of annual leave.
 I finished work at 5 pm on a Thursday, then caught a 6 am flight on Friday to Sofia.
 As soon as we landed, we had a walk around the capital, taking in the sights before heading to our base for hiking.
 The next morning we hiked up a very wet, stormy Mount Musala (2925m) which, due to the weather, we unfortunately didn’t get to summit.
 After being sodden, cold and a little delirious we came down and had a nice warm shower and a well-deserved Bulgarian soup.